lukasschwab/pandoc-blog/README.md

 ## To do

++ An example site on a `gh-pages` branch.

-`make_index.py` is super brittle.
++ `make_index.py` is super brittle.
 It should be extended to read a greater variety of pandoc-supported YAML frontmatter and read full-blog metadata defined in some root YAML file.